Bhola Thapa

-Bhola Thapa (born July 7, 1967) is a Nepali educationist, researcher, author and former vice chancellor of Kathmandu University.
+Prof. Dr. Bhola Thapa (born July 7, 1967) is a Nepali educationist, researcher, author.
+He is the vice-chancellor of Tribhuvan University since July 2026, and was the former vice chancellor of Kathmandu University.
 He is also a professor in the department of mechanical engineering at Kathmandu University.

 Early life and education

 Thapa initially received his School Leaving Certificate from HMG board from Laboratory High School, Kirtipur, Kathmandu in 1983.
 He then got his Proficiency Certificate Level (Science) from Amrit Science Campus, Lainchaur, Kathmandu in 1986 under Tribhuvan University.
 Thapa completed his Bachelor of Engineering in Mechanical Engineering from Punjab Engineering College and got his degree from Panjab University, Chandigarh, India in 1991.
 Thapa completed his Master of Engineering in Mechanical Engineering in 1999 from Birla Institute of Technology and Science, Pilani, Rajasthan, India.
 Thapa then worked from April 2001 – September 2004 to receive his PhD in thesis title Sand Erosion in Hydraulic Machinery from Institute of Energy and Process Engineering, Norwegian University of Science and Technology (NTNU), Trondheim, Norway.